PracticeFoxyCode/practice/README.md

 In our projects, we will usually have some commands we want to run, e.g. `make` to build something or `python -m pytest tests/` to run tests.

+Of course, we want to specify paths, e.g. `tests/` for all kinds of purposes.
+On the other hand, we want to avoid absolute paths from our personal workstation, e.g. `/Users/Johnny/work/projects/my-project/tests`, because they hamper collaboration.

+The correct compromise is using relative paths, but such that *they are relative to the root of the project*, the root of the project is the top level of the files you have stored in your version control (e.g. `git`).

-We should structure our project to always assume that such commands are given from the root of the project.
+We should therefore structure our project to always assume that such commands are given from the root of the project.
 For the `make` example, this means that the `Makefile` as present at the top level directory.

 For the `python -m pytest tests/` example this means that `tests/` is directly under the top level directory.

-This convention should be documented in the projects `README`, and it will give you lasting happiness and peace.
+This convention should be documented in the project's `README`, and it will give you lasting happiness and peace.

 ## No "helpers", "utilities" or "utils" Module